matthewReinardy/Clique/README.md

 # Clique
-Web III Project: Lexie, Lily, Bruno, Matt, and Abdilahi
+Web III Project: Lexie, Lily, Bruno, Matt

 A social media platform for users to share their life through photos.